nerissa29/city-explorer-api/README.md

 We are creating a backend server containing data that we will be using to pass into our front-end.
 The front-end will be requesting data from our server, and the back-end will send a response to that request.
 We will be bringing in libraries that will allow these two to communicate to each other.

+Modularize the back-end codebase for easy reading and debugging.

 ## Getting Started

 - Create new repo 'city-explorer-api', initialized with README file.
 Clone the repo to your local machine (on your project directory), and ACP.